- BY Colin Yeo

 RR 6.1.
 The decision maker must be satisfied that the applicant has maintained strong ties to the UK during their absence from the UK.

-The rules make an exception for migrants who are the partner or child of members of the armed forces serving overseas or certain diplomatic staff, settlement does not lapse for this group.
+The rules make an exception for migrants who are outside the UK accompanying their partner or parents who is a member of HM Forces or a Crown Servant; settlement does not lapse for this group.

-A person readmitted as a returning resident will have their ILR restored.
+A person readmitted as a returning resident will have their leave to remain restored.

-It is paragraph RR 8.1, which is crucial as this paragraph allows an immigration official to readmit a person who has been absent for more than two years.
-A lawyer would say that this rule “imparts a discretion” because it leaves the decision up to the individual immigration official, who must exercise their discretion.
+It is paragraph RR 8.1 which is crucial as this paragraph allows the Home Office decision maker to readmit a person who has been absent for more than two years.
+A lawyer would say that this rule “imparts a discretion” because it leaves the decision up to the individual decision maker, who must exercise their discretion.

-However, as anyone with direct experience with immigration officials will know, relying on an immigration official to be nice to you is not a strong position in which to be.
+However, as anyone with direct experience with the Home Office will know, relying on a decision maker to be nice to you is not a strong position in which to be.

 The rules have now been changed to reflect this, referring to “strong ties” and a “genuine intention” to return to the UK for the purpose of settlement, rather than focusing on whether the person has spent most of their life in the UK.